tweag/nickel/doc/manual/merging.md

 ### Merge priorities

 Priorities are specified using the `priority` annotation, followed by a number literal.
-There are also two other special priorities, the bottom priority, specified using the `default` annotation, and the top priority, specified using the `force` annotation.
+There are also two other special priorities, the lowest priority `default`, and the higher priority `force` annotation.

 Priorities dictate which values take precedence over other values.
 By default, values are given the priority `0`.
-Values with the same priority are recursively merged as specified in this document, which can mean failure if the values can't be meaningfully merged:
+Values with the same priority are recursively merged as specified in this document, which can mean failure if the values can't be meaningfully combined:

 ```text
 nickel> {foo = 1} & {foo = 2}